Altuve's birthday HR answers boos, Astros top Torres, Yanks - WTMJ

 Astros: Maldonado was back in the starting lineup, two days after he bruised his left trapezius (by neck and shoulders) during a home plate collision with Rougned Odor.
 “Probably the scariest play I’ve ever been involved in my big league career,” said Maldonado, who reported remaining a little stiff. … RHP Jake Odorizzi (right pronator muscle strain) threw a 25-pitch bullpen session Wednesday and likely will have another bullpen before a minor league rehab assignment.

 Yankees: Urshela left in the eighth inning, shortly after making his diving stop and bad throw.
-He sent for an MRI on his knee. … Odor was put on the 10-day IL with a left knee sprain on Wednesday, then examined by Yankees head team physician Dr. Christopher Ahmad.
-“I don’t think it’s going to be a long thing,” New York manager Aaron Boone said. … RHP Luis Severino is to throw to batters on Tuesday or Wednesday, his first time facing hitters since Tommy John surgery on Feb.
+He sent for an MRI on a knee. … RHP Luis Severino is to throw to batters on Tuesday or Wednesday, his first time facing hitters since Tommy John surgery on Feb.
 27 last year.

 UP NEXT